Pilot (Smallville): Release and reception

 "Pilot" premiered on The WB on October 16, 2001.
 8.4 million viewers watched the pilot's debut, breaking The WB's record for highest ratings for a new series.
 The pilot broke The WB's ratings record for the 18–49 male demographic, with 3.9 million viewers; it became the third-highest rated debut for the overall adult 18–49 demographic, with an average 3.8 million viewers.
 The premiere also finished first with viewers age 12–34, leading Warner Bros.
 President of Entertainment Jordan Levin to credit the series with invigorating the network's Tuesday night lineup.
 The pilot won an Emmy Award for Sound Editing; it had also been nominated for Visual Effects but lost to UPN's Star Trek: Enterprise.
 The special effects team won a Leo Award for Best Visual Effects in a Dramatic Series.
 Casting directors Deedee Bradley, Coreen Mayrs, and Barbara Miller were nominated for an Artios Award for their work on the pilot.
 The pilot was nominated for two Golden Reel Awards, one for Effects & Foley Sound Editing and one for Music Sound Editing.
 Peter Wunstorf was also nominated for an American Society of Cinematographers Award for his work on the pilot.
-The pilot, along with the second episode "Metamorphosis", was released in Canada as a special pilot movie.
+The pilot, along with the second episode "Metamorphosis", was released in Canada as a special pilot film.
 The episodes were altered on the DVD, formatted in 1.78 widescreen, and presented with no opening segment and an alternate closing.
 It also contained the same special features present in the DVD box set of the first season.
 The DVD was released in a snap case.